Picture this: You log in to BitStarz, grab a coffee,…

 The slot’s bonus game is triggered with three or more bottle cap symbols.
 When this happens, all symbols on the reels are transformed into either money, special money, or blank symbols for a hold-and-win mechanic.

 During the slot’s hold and win bonus feature, you will be given three spins to add additional money or special money symbols to the reels.
 If you manage it, your three spins will be reset.
-When a new money or special money symbol appears, all values currently on the reels will be added to the global multiplier before the new multiplier for the new symbol is revealed.
+When a new money or special money symbol appears, all values currently on the reels will be added to the global multiplier before the multiplier from the new symbol is revealed.
 If you go three consecutive spins without adding another symbol to the reels, your round will be over.

 Is Slotout like that Spider-Man meme?